Real Estate Appraisers

 Most notably, applying provisional appraisers and new applicants to become Certified Residential and Certified General appraisers must hold a bachelorís degree or higher from an accredited college or university.
 Education and experience must be completed prior to taking an appraisal exam.

-Questions about the new requirements may be emailed to DCP.email@example.com.
-For the complete list of changes please see the Appraisal Qualifications Board overview:
+Questions about the new requirements may be emailed to DCP.firstname.lastname@example.org.
+For the complete list of changes please see the Appraisal Qualifications Board overview.

 IMPORTANT: The Mandatory Appraisal Law class for the state of Connecticut is required for all licensees, including out of state licensees, as part of the 28-hour continuing education cycle.
 All education must correspond with the May to April cycle.
+All appraisers, including provisionals, shall complete twenty eight hours of continuing education, to be demonstrated upon your renewal in April of 2016.

 Please review the license applications below and select the appropiate category.

-Temporary License or Certification Application:
+General, Residential and Provisional Temporary Certification Application:

-Retiree Status License Application
+Retiree Status License Application:

 Restoration from Retiree Status: